Rescued U.S. climber won't re-join Everest team

 KATHMANDU A U.S. climber helicoptered off Mount Everest over fears of altitude sickness said on Thursday he will not be allowed to rejoin his team's effort to scale the world's highest peak.

-Cory Richards, 30, who was part of a nine-member U.S. expedition to commemorate the 50th anniversary of the first American ascent of the 8,850 metre (29,035 feet) peak, was airlifted from the mountain to Kathmandu at the weekend after he suffered breathing problems while climbing at an altitude of about 7,000 metres (23,000 feet).
+Cory Richards, 30, who was part of a nine-member U.S. expedition to commemorate the 50th anniversary of the first American ascent of the 8,850 meter (29,035 feet) peak, was airlifted from the mountain to Kathmandu at the weekend after he suffered breathing problems while climbing at an altitude of about 7,000 meters (23,000 feet).

 "Every test we have done has come perfect and doctors said it is not altitude related at all," Richards, a native of Boulder, Colorado, told Reuters in the Nepali capital.
 But he said his climbing partners thought it was still too risky for him to go back to the mountain.